Table of Contents Show

 100 Park Blvd, San Diego

 The state-of-the-art Petco Park is a ballpark in downtown San Diego.
 It is one of Major League Baseball’s best stadiums.
-The park is amazing in every way possible, it has the best sight lines in baseball, and it offers breathtaking views of San Diego.
+The park is amazing in every way possible, has the best baseball sightlines, and offers breathtaking views of San Diego.

-From the stands, you will get awesome views of the San Diego Bay and San Diego skyline.
-This is the point that celebrates all of San Diego, the game, the city’s beauty, the spirit of the people, the sky, and the sea.
+You will get awesome views of the San Diego Bay and San Diego skyline from the stands.
+This point celebrates all of San Diego, the game, the city’s beauty, the spirit of the people, the sky, and the sea.

 What else is there?

-The park also has an entertainment zone for the kids, and there’s, of course, amazing food.
-From hot dogs, BBQ, fish tacos to Roman-style Pizza, you will get everything here.
+The park also has an entertainment zone for the kids and amazing food.
+From hot dogs, BBQ, and fish tacos to Roman-style Pizza, you will get everything here.

 3. Go Back in Time: Old Town San Diego Park

-While presently being in San Diego, you can take a trip back in time and experience the old town, San Diego.
-It is for sure one of the best things to do in San Diego.
+While in San Diego, you can take a trip back and experience the old town.

 The Old Town San Diego Park is a living history museum established in 1968 that preserves and commemorates historic buildings, restored shops, and houses from the 19th century.

 This San Diego museum is one of the most visited in California as it features various aspects of San Diego’s history and culture.
-The time from 1820 to 1870 can be very well learned here.
+The period from 1820 to 1870 can be very well studied here.

 What to see?

 Apart from the preserved historic architecture, you can see reconstructed buildings.
-Other than that in the area you can find various shops which offer authentic handicrafts and restaurants with authentic food.
+Besides that, in the area, you can find various shops offering authentic handicrafts and restaurants with authentic food.

 4. Whale Watching

 Watching whales anywhere, anytime, is always a fun activity to do.
-And San Diego offers an amazing chance at whale watching too.
-It is one of the most exciting things to do in San Diego.
+San Diego offers an amazing chance to watch whales, too.

 The California Gray Whales can be seen migrating from Northern Alaska to Baja California while passing by San Diego between December and April.